brandon-daniels/brandon-daniels/README.md

 ## Data Visualization - Hate Map
 <a href="https://github.com/brandon-daniels/Data-Viz-Hate-Map"> View the repostiory here.</a>

 This project was a custom web-based data visualization for a faculty member's dataset of reported acts of hateful vandalism.
-The visualization uses Javascript and the D3 library to interact with the data.
+The visualization uses Javascript and the D3 library to allow users to interact with the data.

 ## Digital Storytelling - United States Teachers' Movement
 <a href="https://github.com/brandon-daniels/Digital-Storytelling-GIS-Teachers">View the repostiory here.</a>